-Unless otherwise specified, the following rasgueados are used as a conclusion over beats 7-10.
+Unless otherwise indicated, the following rasgueados are used as ending phrases over beats 7-10.

 Rasgueados 1-3 are shown here to offer a way of building up to rasgueado 4.
 Rasgueado 2 can be found in the playing of Perico del Lunar, Niño Ricardo and Melchor de Marchena, among others.

 Rasgueado 4 is the classic three-finger rasgueado.
 Notice that, with the little finger, the pattern would involve one beat of sixteenth notes and two beats of quintuplets.
 Rasgueados 5-6 are variations with quintuplets at beat 9.
 Rasgueado 5 starts with an index upstroke.

 Rasgueados 7-10 start at beat 7.5.
 Notice that the a-m-i pattern seen in rasgueados 7 and 8 could also be distributed as a single sixteenth note and two beats of quintuplets.
 Rasgueado 9 makes use of the little finger.